AdobeDocs/campaign.en/help/technotes/upgrades/push-technote.md

    >[!CAUTION]
    >
-   >The script must be executed on your Marketing, Mid-Sourcing and Real-Time environments.
+   >The script must be executed on your Marketing instance.

    +++Steps to update existing deliveries and templates (on-premise only)